SJECollins/ci-pp1-hoggy-hospital/README.md

 # The Hoggy Hospital
 The Hoggy Hospital is a website for a fictional wildlife organisation that rescues and rehabilitates hedgehogs.
-The site targets people who are interested in learning about the organisaton or who may wish to support it in some way.
+The site targets people who are interested in learning about the organisaton, who may need their help in rescuing an injured animal, or who may wish to support the organisation in some way.

 On the website, users can find information about the Hoggy Hospital.
 Users are told about its purpose and why its work is important, the ways that they can support the organisation, and information on how to contact it.